Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Methods

+\rrv{The model explicitly includes all long-range interactions between all dipoles and defects.
+However, possible changes of the short-range interactions and the strain-polarization coupling in the vicinity of defects are neglected and possible strain fields induced by the defects are not considered.} \rv{Furthermore, the strength of the defect dipoles is used as a parameter.
+These approximations may change our predictions of transition temperatures and field hysteresis only quantitatively. }

-To screen the impact of the defect distribution, we focus on defects randomly distributed in the material and clustering in planes and cubes.
-Fig.~\ref{fig:defect_configurations} collects all defect distributions and concentrations.
-The largest coupling between defects and surrounding local dipoles is expected along the polarization direction $i$, as the defects induce a local polarization gradient $\nabla_i P$ and thus a depolarization field.
-Therefore we define the \textit{active\ surface\ area} of a defect configuration as the area of the surface with its normal parallel to a polarization components $i$, e.g.\ along the tetragonal axis or along any of the Cartesian directions in the rhombohedral phase, measured in u.c., i.e.\ unit cells with an area of about $15.6$~\AA$^2$.
+To screen the impact of the defect distribution, we focus on \rv{the limiting cases of} defects randomly distributed in the material and clustering in planes and cubes.
+Figure~\ref{fig:defect_configurations} collects all defect distributions and concentrations \rv{as well as their surface areas normal to $x$, $y$ and $z$}.